 Glico Giant Cone Ice Cream

-The unmeltable chocolate snack associated with the ice cream cone, Ginat Caplico went on the market in 1970, while the real ice cream cone that melts in your mouth, this Glico Giant Cone Ice Cream was introduced in 1978.
+Meanwhile, this real ice cream cone that melts in your mouth, Glico Giant Cone (Price: 140 yen/ about 1.3 USD) was introduced in 1978.

-As a finishing, the bottom part of the wafer cone filled with unfrozen rich chocolate cream delights you, so, until the very end, the Giant Cone Ice Cream keeps you happy.
+The bottom part of the wafer cone is filled with unfrozen rich chocolate cream.
+So until the very end, the Giant Cone Ice Cream keeps you happy!